mendix/docs/content/en/docs/howto/extensibility/pluggable-widgets/create-a-pluggable-widget-one.md

 Open the *(YourMendixApp)/myPluggableWidgets/textBox* folder in your IDE of choice.
 From now on, all file references will be relative to this path.
 To set up your new widget, first you must use an attribute of the context object and display that attribute in an input field:

-1. Go ahead and remove the file *src/components/HelloWorldSample.tsx*.
+1. Remove the file *src/components/HelloWorldSample.tsx*.
 Errors in *TextBox.editorPreview.tsx* will be dealt with in step 6 below.
 2. The generator creates the widget definition file `src/TextBox.xml` with preset properties.
 Replace the `sampleText` property following this snippet:

     ```xml